Our Essential Services

 Some expats may be surprised to learn that the working days in Israel are actually Sunday through Thursday.
 Some people even work on Friday mornings.
 The average salary in this country is 10,780 ILS (3,087 USD) monthly.

-How to Get a Job in Israel
+How to Get a Job in Israel as a Foreigner

 If you are wondering how to get a job in Israel as a foreigner, keep in mind that it can be tough.
 You will have a lot of competition as there are many qualified Israelis also competing for available jobs, and locals will be hired before expats.